oracle-livelabs/em-omc/oci-database-management/ocw-oci-dbm/dbmgmt-features/dbmgmt-features-skfy26.md

      ![Performance Hub](./images/perf-hub-ocw.png " ")

+     *Note: Since all attendees are accessing the **MFG** database, it may experience high load.
+If the MFG database is slow to display data in Performance Hub, please switch to the **PRODCRM** database and continue performing the below tasks there.*

 2. This will launch the **Performance Hub** page.
 Performance Hub provides a single view of the database’s performance and enables you to perform the rapid diagnosis of its issues.

      ![Performance Hub](./images/perf-hub1-ocw.png " ")